Romeo and Juliet Love Quotes

 Not having that, which, having, makes them short.

 Out of her favor, where I am in love.

-At the beginning of the play, Romeo is completely infatuated with Rosaline.
-We learn from his friends and family that, when he's not daydreaming about Rosaline in his room, Romeo mopes around in a grove of "sycamore" trees, where those who are sick amour tend to hang out (1.1.4).
+Way to be totally emo and enigmatic, Romeo.
+Here's he's completely infatuated with Rosaline.
+When he's not daydreaming about Rosaline in his room, He's moping around in a grove of "sycamore" trees, where those who are sick amour (sick with love) tend to hang out (1.1).
 The thing is, Rosaline has absolutely no interest in Romeo, but he pursues her anyway.
-This suggests that Romeo isn't so much in love with Rosaline as he is obsessed with the idea of being in love.
+Maybe he's not in love with Rosaline as he is obsessed with the idea of being in love—

-ROMEO Well, in that hit you miss: she'll not be hit
+Well, in that hit you miss.
+She'll not be hit

 Romeo admits that Rosaline has vowed to remain "chaste" like "Diana," the goddess of virginity and hunting.
 In other words, Rosaline has sworn off boys and sex, which means that Romeo has no chance of winning her heart.
 What's interesting about this passage is that Romeo sounds a whole lot like a typical "Petrarchan lover."
 Petrarch, by the way, was a fourteenth-century Italian poet whose sonnets were all the rage in Renaissance England.
 In fact, Shakespeare's own collection of Sonnets are, in part, inspired by Petrarch's love poetry, which was written about "Laura," a figure who was as unavailable and unattainable as Romeo's current crush (Rosaline).
 Petrarchan poetry happens to contain a lot of metaphors that equate the pursuit of love with hunting and/or battle.
 In this passage, Romeo says that Rosaline is well "arm'd" against the "siege" of his love and "Cupid's arrow," which is an elaborate way to say that Rosaline is physically and emotionally impenetrable.